A p-adic Eisenstein measure for vector-weight automorphic forms: Differential Operators

 \subsection{$C^\infty$ Differential Operators}

-In this section, we summarize results on $\ci$-differential operators from \cite{sh84}, \cite{shclassical}, \cite{sh}, and \cite{shar} that we need for the current paper; the reader can find many additional details about these operators in those four references (as well as numerous other papers by Shimura).
-Let $T = \gln(\IC)$; we identify $T$ with the tangent space of $\hn$.
+In this section, we summarize results on $\ci$-differential operators that were studied extensively by Shimura, for instance in \cite{sh84}, \cite{shclassical}, \cite[Section 23]{sh}, and \cite[Section 12]{shar}.
+Let $T =M_{n\times n}(\IC)$; we identify $T$ with the tangent space of $\hn$.
 For each nonnegative integer $d$, let $\mathfrak{S}_d(T)$ denote the vector space of $\IC$-valued homogeneous polynomial functions on $T$ of degree $d$.
 (For instance, the $e$-th power of the determinant function $\det^e$ is in $\mathfrak{S}_{ne}(T)$.)
-We denote by $\tau$ the representation of $\gln(\IC)\times\gln(\IC)$ on $\mathfrak{S}_d(T)$ defined by
+We denote by $\tau^d$ the representation of $\gln(\IC)\times\gln(\IC)$ on $\mathfrak{S}_d(T)$ defined by

-for all $a, b\in \gln(\IC)$, $z\in T$, and $g\in \mathfrak{S}_d$.
+for all $a, b\in \gln(\IC)$, $z\in T$, and $g\in \mathfrak{S}_d(T)$.

 The classification of the irreducible subspaces of polynomial representations of $\gln(\IC)$ and of irreducible subspaces of $\tau^r$ for each $r$ is provided in \cite[Section 2]{shclassical} and \cite[Sections 12.6 and 12.7]{sh}.
 We summarize the key features needed for our results; further details can be found in those two references.
-Given a matrix $a\in \gln(\IC)$, let ${\det}_j(a)$ denote the determinant of the upper left $j\times j$ submatrix of $a$.
+Given a matrix $a\in M_{n\times n}(\IC)$, let ${\det}_j(a)$ denote the determinant of the upper left $j\times j$ submatrix of $a$.
 Each polynomial representation of $\gln(\IC)$ can be composed into a direct sum of irreducible representations of $\gln(\IC)$.
 Each irreducible representation $\rho$ of $\gln(\IC)$ contains a unique eigenvector $p$ of highest weight $r_1\geq \cdots r_n\geq 0$ (for a unique ordered $n$-tuple $r_1\geq \cdots \geq r_n\geq 0$ of integers dependent on $\rho$), which is a common eigenvector of the upper triangular matrices of $\gln(\IC)$ and satisfies

 for all $a$ in the subgroup of upper triangular matrices in $\gln(\IC)$.
 Also, for each ordered $n$-tuple $r_1\geq \cdots \geq r_n\geq 0$, there is a unique corresponding irreducible polynomial representation of $\gln(\IC).$ If $\rho$ and $\sigma$ are irreducible representations of $\gln(\IC)$, then by\cite[Theorem 12.7]{shar}, $\rho\otimes\sigma$ occurs in $\tau^r$ if and only if the $\rho$ and $\sigma$ are representations of the same highest weights $r_1\geq \cdots \geq r_n$ as each other and $r_1+\cdots + r_n = r$.
 In this case, $\rho\otimes\sigma$ occurs with multiplicity one in $\tau^r$, and the corresponding irreducible subspace of $\tau^r$ contains the polynomial $p(x) = \prod_{j=1}^n\det_j(x)^{e_j}$ (where $e_j$ is defined as in Equations \eqref{ej1} and \eqref{ej2}); this polynomial $p(x)$ is an eigenvector of highest weight with respect to both $\rho$ and $\sigma$.